 - Hair feels greasy or gummy when wet

-It can also help to remove excess water from your cuticles.
+The great thing about it is that it can also help to remove excess water from your cuticles.
+Just what we want!

 Simply mix 4 tablespoons of apple cider vinegar with 2 cups of water and pour over soaking wet hair.